egtann/migrate/README.md

 possible to write every "down" migration as an "up" migration: simply write the migration to be performed as another explicit step in the database's history.

 Thus, `migrate` eliminates the concept of directional migrations altogether.
 With `migrate`, every migration is an "up" migration -- every migration moves you forward in history, and consistency can always be reached.

 ## Install

 ```
 go get github.com/egtann/migrate/cmd/migrate
 ```

+The current version is v1, and the API is stable.

 ## Usage